 Our teachers offer private lessons in violin, viola, and cello.
 We accept students for individual lessons beginning as early as 3 ½.
 Private lessons focus on personal development and proficiency on a specific instrument.
-Individual lessons are billed separately from school fees by the teacher.
 Private lessons are taken in conjunction with group classes at STEW.

 An integral part of our Suzuki learning includes group class.
 In group class, children observe the progress of their peers which enables them to look up to the more advanced students, and aspire to move through the materials.
 Students in our program age 18 and under participate in group appropriate to their age, developmental stage and playing level.
 Students regularly play the Suzuki repertoire with other students, often in unison, to improve listening skills and to reinforce the individual practice.
 Group class material is based on the common Suzuki repertoire and some supplementary repertoire as decided by the faculty.
 At the end of each term, group classes perform together.
 At STEW group classes are taken in conjunction with private classes.